Abdirahman283/Python-Income-Tax-Simulation-app/README.md

 ## 📚 Project Overview

-**TaxWise** is a Python-based simulation project developed as part of an academic semester-end assignment.
+**TaxSimpy** is a Python-based simulation project developed as part of an academic semester-end assignment.
 The application models the calculation of personal income taxes based on different tax authorities (e.g., Canada, Quebec) using tax brackets and rates.
 It follows a multi-layered architecture with clear separation of concerns (MVC + DAO patterns).

 ---